Wave propagation through an elastically-asymmetric architected material: Methods

-We consider propagation of elastic waves in structures shown in Fig~\ref{fig:0}(c,d) which include one or two sections with bi-modulus materials.
-Oscillations are induced at an excitation point in an elastically symmetric section of a bar by applying a harmonic force $f = f_0\sin(\omega_0 t)$.
+We consider propagation of elastic waves in structures made from materials shown in Fig~\ref{fig:0}(a,b); the structure includes one or two segments with bimodular materials.
+Oscillations are induced at an excitation point in an elastically symmetric segment of a bar by applying a harmonic force $f = f_0\sin(\omega_0 t)$ or a more complicated force as will be discussed in Section~\ref{sec:8}.
 Forcing frequency $\omega_0$ is chosen in the interval in which viscous effects are almost negligible, i.e. $\mu \omega_0 / \rho c^{{\pm}^2} \ll 1$.
-The induced elastic weakly-dispersive waves propagate to the left and to the right: on the left they are absorbed by an absorbing layer.
-On the right they pass through a single section of length $L$ of bi-modulus material [\emph{Configuration 1}, see Fig.~\ref{fig:0}(c)], which without loss of generality can be considered to be stiff-in-tension and soft-in-compression, i.e. $\alpha_1 > 0$ and $E_1^+ > E_1^-$.
-In addition, we consider \emph{Configuration 2} [see Fig.~\ref{fig:0}(d)], which has an extra section of a bi-modulus material with the opposite asymmetry, i.e. it is soft-in-tension and stiff-in-compression ($\alpha_2 = -\alpha_1 < 0$, $E_2^+ < E_2^-$).
-The bi-modulus section(s), are followed by a symmetric elastic bar with another absorbing layer on its extremity.
-The equations of motion are solved numerically using finite differences and St\"ormer-Verlet integrator, see Supplementary material~\cite{Supplementary}.
-The spatial discretization unit $l$ reflects the size of the architectured elemental cell, thus the boundaries between symmetric and asymmetric sections pass between two springs separated by the concentrated mass.
+The induced elastic waves propagate to the left and to the right: on the left they are absorbed by an absorbing layer.
+On the right they pass through a single segment of length $L$ of bimodular material [\emph{Configuration 1}, see Fig.~\ref{fig:0}(c)], which without loss of generality can be considered to be stiff-in-tension and soft-in-compression, i.e. $\alpha_1 > 0$ and $E_1^+ > E_1^-$.
+In addition, we consider \emph{Configuration 2} [see Fig.~\ref{fig:0a}(b)], which has an extra segment of a bimodular material with the opposite asymmetry, i.e. it is soft-in-tension and stiff-in-compression ($\alpha_2 = -\alpha_1 < 0$, $E_2^+ < E_2^-$).
+The bimodular segment(s), are followed by a symmetric elastic bar with an absorbing layer on its extremity.
+The equations of motion are solved numerically using finite differences and St\"ormer-Verlet integrator.
+Since all the absorbing boundaries bound symmetric segments, we enforce there $u_{,t} = \pm c_0 u_{,x}$ with the minus and plus sign at the right and left boundaries, respectively, see implementation in~\cite{Supplementary}.
+The spatial discretization unit $l$ reflects the size of the architectured elemental cell, thus the boundaries between symmetric and asymmetric segments pass between two springs separated by the concentrated mass.
 If $\lambda_0 \gg l$ (where $\lambda_0$ is a signal wavelength), such a homogenized model represents an effective medium for asymmetric architectured materials with internal contacts.
 The model is less reliable for short wavelengths $\lambda/l \sim 1$, but can be viewed as a first order approximation.